input-output-hk/marlowe-doc/tutorials/guides/escrow-rest.md

 ### Access to Cardano node and Marlowe Runtime

 If we're using [demeter.run](https://demeter.run/)'s Cardano Marlowe Runtime extension, then we already have access to Cardano Node and Marlowe Runtime.
-The followind commands will set the required environment variables to use a local docker deployment on the default ports.
+The following commands will set the required environment variables to use a local docker deployment on the default ports.
 It will also set some supplementary environment variables.

 ```bash